apex-enterprise-patterns/fflib-apex-common-samplecode/README.md

 Sample Application
 ==================

 This repository contains a sample application illustrating the Apex Enterprise Patterns library.
 The aim is to illustrate fullly working sample application to better illustrate the patterns in presentations and articles.
 You can see a [demo of this application in the Dreamforce 2013 session](http://www.youtube.com/watch?v=qlq46AEAlLI#t=572) I presented.
+The supporting library can be found [here](https://raw.github.com/financialforcedev/fflib-apex-common/master/README.md).

 ![Alt text](/images/sampleappoverview.png "Optional title")